thecodeholic/PHPCourse2020/README.md

 # PHP Course 2020

+## Initial version - *Just skeleton no real code included*

 ### The repository is Created for Youtube Video "PHP for Absolute beginners - PHP Course 2020".

-If you are interested to see empty files to following the tutorial you can download it [from here](https://github.com/thecodeholic/PHPCourse2020/tree/initial-version).
+If you are interested to see full version of code, you can download it [from here](https://github.com/thecodeholic/PHPCourse2020/tree/master).

 The video covers all the basic things about PHP.